cmu-sei/iides/documentation/objects/ttp.md

 # TTP

-Action taken by the insider or colluding outsider(s) during the course of the incident.
+Action taken by the insider or colluding outsider(s) during the course of the incident, categorized into a tactic, technique, and procedure (TTP).
 An incident may have multiple TTPs.
 A TTP must be connected to an incident.

 ## Properties